Ambarella-VE/ambarcanoniccodev/README.md

 # React Express Template

-Basic template for React in Express with Heroku support
+Basic template for React in Express with Heroku support.
+Works in development and production mode.
+Able to use any Express methods, such as `app.get` in React using `fetch`.

 # How to use

+Make sure you have [NodeJS](https://nodejs.org/en/download/), and [Git](https://git-scm.com/downloads) installed.

+This has been tested in Windows with PowerShell, but it should work for other systems and command interfaces.

 If you run into any problems, create a new issue for this repo and I will try to help.